CloudNimble/TypeLitePlus/readme.md

 ## Installation

-TypeLite Plus comes has 3 NuGet packages.
+TypeLite Plus has 4 NuGet packages.
 In most cases, you'll just add the `TypeLitePlus` metapackage to your project.
 That package references the following packages:
 - `TypeLitePlus.Core`: the core library that contains all of the generator logic and attributes.
-- `TypeLitePlus.T4Templates`: contains the Example T4 template and the Manager.ttinclude file.
+- `TypeLitePlus.T4`: contains the Example T4 template and the Manager.ttinclude file.

+If you're building a .NET Core project, you're likely to run into issues where the Visual Studio reflection mechanism is loading .NET
+Framework versions of certain DLLs instead of .NET Core versions. .NET Core does not have a concept of Assembly Binding Redirects, so there is no solution to the problem under the current Visual Studio architecture.
+This renders the T4 system unusable for .NET Core projects.

+There will be a fix coming in the .NET Core 3.0 timeframe.
+In the meantime, there's a different solution.
+DotNet-Script uses the Roslyn scripting APIs to execute
+CSX scripts on .NET Core.
+CSX files even let you pull in NuGet packages as references.

+First, you'll need to open a console and type `dotnet tool install -g dotnet-script`.
+That will install DotNet-Script into the .NET Core toolchain.
+Then you can use the following NuGet package:

+- `TypeLitePlus.DotNetScript`: contains the Example CSX script.

+More instructions TBD.

 ## Upgrading from TypeLITE